clivissonjose/Clivissonjose/README.md

 ## intro

 - I'm focused in becoming a FrontEnd developer
-- I am a computer science student since november of 2022.
+- Computer science student since november of 2022.
-- I have good knowledge in JavaScript, HTML/CSS.
+- I`ve good knowledge in JavaScript, HTML/CSS.

-- In the university i already learned the basic of C  and Python.
+- In the university i already learned the basics of C  and Python.